 The alder wood-wasp is one of three species in the genus in Britain.
-The abdomen is black dorsally without a red girdle and has lateral white spots.
-Antennal second segment is clearly shorter than the fourth segment.
+Xiphydria camelus and longicollis have the abdomen entirely black dorsally.
+All three species have lateral white spots on the abdomen.
+In camelus the antennal second segment is clearly shorter than the fourth segment.
 The hind basitarsus about the same length as the following three segments combined.

 Larvae bore into the wood of ailing alders and birches in wetland habitats.

 Size: 10 - 21mm